Channel Uncertainty-Aware Robust Beamforming for RIS-Assisted RSMA Communication With Movable Antennas: Proposed Solution for the Optimization Problem

 where $\boldsymbol{\widehat{\alpha}}=\{\widehat{r}^c_m, \mathbf {P}_{c}, \mathbf {P}_{m}, \boldsymbol{\kappa}_{m}^{p}, \boldsymbol{\zeta}_{m}^{p}, \boldsymbol{\lambda}_{m}^{p}, \boldsymbol{\mu}_{m}^{p}, \boldsymbol{\beta}_{m}^{c}, \boldsymbol{\lambda}_{m}^{c}, \boldsymbol{\mu}_{m}^{c}\}$.

 It is important to emphasize that problem \textbf{(P3)} remains non-convex due to the rank-1 constraints in \eqref{24f}.
-To address this issue, by relaxing the rank-1 constraints via SDR technique, problem \textbf{(P3)} is recast into a tractable SDP formulation.
-Moreover, if the resulting solutions $\mathbf{P}_{c}$ and $\mathbf{P}_{m}$ are of higher rank, Gaussian randomization is employed to recover feasible rank-one solutions \cite{ni2021resource}.
+To handle this non-convexity, the rank-1 constraints are relaxed to transform \textbf{(P3)} into a convex formulation that can be solved efficiently.
+Moreover, if the resulting solutions $\mathbf{P}_{c}$ and $\mathbf{P}_{m}$ are of higher rank, feasible beamforming solutions are recovered through a rank-1 reconstruction procedure \cite{ni2021resource}.